 Before I talk about ingredients I just want to raise a calming hand and take a deep breath for the coconut haters.
 I know y’all done spied that bag and are dismissing this wonderful little cookie because of it.
 No, you really can’t leave it out.
 This cookie needs that.
 However, you also really can’t taste it.
 All you taste is the butter, cream cheese, and brown sugar.
 So come on, give coconut a chance.
 Poor things been wondering what it did to ya for the past twenty years…

-Moving right along, you’ll need: Corn Flakes (not sweetened), Milk, Brown Sugar, Cream Cheese, Butter, Butter, and Coconut.
+Moving right along, you’ll need: Corn Flakes (not sweetened), Milk, Brown Sugar, Cream Cheese (here’s my easy recipe for homemade cream cheese), Butter, Butter, and Coconut.
 Oh goodness, and flour.

 I have no idea why flour isn’t pictured here.
 I specifically told it to get into the picture and you know nothing in my house ever disobeys me, right?